 Hello friends!
 I’m Trev, and my musical contributions to the dungeon synth community are released under the moniker Cursebitten.
 I also host Castbitten, a dungeon synth interview podcast where I have casual chats with other members of this wonderful community.

-Tell us about the story / world building / themes behind your projects
+Tell us about the story / world building / themes behind your project

-Tell us about the art & design associated with your projects
+Tell us about the art & design associated with your project

 What are some of your influences (musical and otherwise)?

 Something that I’ve spoken on in a few episodes of Castbitten is the different ways that one can find influence.
 I’m a huge fan of using reference tracks while writing music and in general find myself laying out a handful of albums that I try to consistently come back to for inspiration when working on a release.
 Lately, these have been some Dungeon Synth artists such as Erang, DIM, Aindulmedir, and ORCUS, as well as artist from other genres, namely Hania Rani, Oliver Patrice Weder, Ólafur Arnalds, Stevie Wonder, and Sigur Rós.

 On the other end of the spectrum, I feel like there are plenty of artists and albums, oftentimes from my teens or college years, that have more or less ingrained themselves in my subconscious.
 With these influences, I’m not actively drawing inspiration from them throughout my writing process, but they’ve helped define how I approach music as a whole.
 These are harder to identify, but a few examples are Godspeed You!
 Black Emperor and Phil Elverum.
 I place a huge emphasis on texture and on the interaction of different timbres in music, and I can attribute this greatly to these artists.